EpistasisLab/gecco2017-new-benchmarking-standards/README.md

 ### Call for Papers

-The focus of this workshop is to highlight promising, new standards for benchmarking practices in evolutionary computation research.
-As such, we are soliciting papers that focus on the following topics:
+The focus of this workshop is to highlight promising new standards for benchmarking practices in evolutionary computation research.
+As such, we are soliciting papers that survey existing benchmarking practices, improve state-of-the-art benchmarking practices, or some combination thereof.

-* TBD

 ### Important Dates